garritfra/garrit.xyz/content/cv.md

 - Design and implementation of a BFF (backend for frontend) using [Nest.js](https://nestjs.com/)
 - Design and implementation of a device configuration microservice

+Development of a prototype for a sleep monitoring application

+- Flutter-based mobile application
+- Integration of platform-dependent features (iOS, Android) for native background tasks and microphone usage

 Development of a web-based convention application

 - Development of APIs using Node.js and GraphQL